-If you’re using docker-compose to build a Docker container setup and something’s not working, here’s a basic process you can follow to find out what happened, and get your containers up and running properly.
+If you’re using Docker Compose to deploy an application (whether locally or remotely) and something’s not working, here’s a concise approach you can use to debug the deployment and get your containers up and running properly.

-To put this into greater context, recently I was trying to create a Docker development environment for building a new Mezzio application.
-I’d created a basic container configuration, using the php:7-apache container and MariaDB and thought that everything should be working as expected.
+To put this into greater context, recently I was trying to create a new Docker Compose configuration for a new Mezzio application I was building.

-However, when I attempted to run the installer, the database hostname wasn’t able to be resolved, so the installed failed.
-This seemed rather strange, as I didn’t see anything strange in the console output (or so I thought) after I started the containers.
+This seemed rather strange, as I didn’t see anything strange in the Docker log output – or so I thought – after I started the containers.

-So I decided to have a quick look at its state, by running docker-compose ps
+So I decided to have a quick look at the database container’s state, by running docker-compose ps.

-On doing so, I saw the following output; note Exit 1
+On doing so, I saw the following output.

 Name Command State Ports